20 Ways to stay focused at work (+ instant hacks)

 Tip #2: Create and follow a to-do list

-Therefore, the first thing you need to do to start your day right is create a to-do list you’ll follow — this way, you’ll know:
+Therefore, the first thing you need to do to start your day right is to create a to-do list you’ll follow.
+This way, you’ll know:

-• What you need to do today, and
+• Exactly what you need to do today, and

-• What tasks you need to reserve time on your calendar for.
+• Which tasks you’ll need to reserve time on your calendar for.

 Customize your own to-do lists to your liking — for this purpose, you can use one of our free to-do list templates.
 Whether for work, school, or even daily chores — create and download your personalized to-do list in PDF format, share it with your colleague in Google Docs, or simply print it out.